tkikawa/ucn_g4/README.md

 - stopID: code which identifies how/in what geometry the particle ended
   - 0: not categorized
   - -1: did not finish (reached max. simulation time)
-  - -2: hit outer poundaries
+  - -2: hit outer boundaries
   - -3: produced numerical error
   - -4: decayed
   - -5: found no initial position